 Nevada has an eviction moratorium in place through March 31, 2021.
-In addition, the CDC issued an order temporarily halting residential evictions through December 31, 2020.
-To be protected, covered tenants facing eviction should provide a signed declaration to their landlord.
+In addition, the CDC issued an order temporarily halting residential evictions, which has been extended through the same date.
+To be protected, covered tenants facing eviction need to provide a signed declaration to their landlord.
 For more information about Nevada, view our flyer of frequently asked questions:

-If you live in Las Vegas, you can complete an online guided interview to file an answer to a summary eviction and a proof of service for the CDC declaration by clicking here.
+If you live in Las Vegas, you can complete an online guided interview to file an answer to a summary eviction and a proof of service for the declaration by clicking here.

 If you've received an eviction notice due to nonpayment of rent, view our flyer for additional information and resources:

 Clark County's CARES Housing Assistance Program (CHAP) is available to help with housing and utility payments.
 Click here to learn more or apply.